Kingflow-23/Sentiment-Analysis-project/README.md

 ![review_length_distribution_with_kde](https://github.com/user-attachments/assets/89fd22c9-8608-4de9-907a-9736f92400ad)

 Finally, the performance gap between the 3-class and 5-class models can be explained by the fact that **fewer classes make predictions easier**.
 With only three options, the model has a higher chance of guessing correctly, even with minimal understanding.
 In contrast, a 5-class model requires more nuanced differentiation, making accurate predictions more challenging.

-- ### Evaluation Metrics:
-The evaluation pipeline produces:

-- Loss and accuracy plots
-- A confusion matrix
-- A classification report (precision, recall, F1-score)
-- A prediction confidence histogram

 These outputs help in understanding the model's performance and guide further improvements.